The Chahal Family Entrepreneurial Endowed Scholarship

 How to apply

-Key dates and next steps for 2025.
+Recorded dates and next steps for 2026.

 1. Verify you meet the eligibility criteria: management major, entrepreneurship concentration, minimum 3.0 GPA.